 Pre-book my lodging

 Plus, the earlier the hotel room is booked, the better the savings.
-I'm in the process of combining cash back sites like Ebates with different hotel chains to maximize my savings.
-Ebates literally pays you cash back when you make a purchase online and then deposits the cash back into your PayPal account.
+I'm in the process of combining cashback sites like Rakuten with different hotel chains to maximize my savings.
+Rakuten literally pays you cashback when you make a purchase online and then deposits the cashback into your PayPal account.

 While I know I haven't covered everything when it comes to moving, I definitely have a good start.
 I promised myself that I wouldn't wait until the last minute to get organized this time around and am feeling more confident with the moving process.